yuvaldori/gigaspaces-wiki-jekyll/xap101/notify-container.markdown

 {% endinittab %}

 {%warning%}
 Durable Notification does not support an embedded Space, it can only be used with a remote proxy.
+Use a [Polling container](./polling-container.html) as an alternative.
 {%endwarning%}

 Durable notifications are based on the replication mechanism and as such have some different semantics regarding other notify container configuration parameters.